 Monitors the attic temperature and will turn on the fan when the temperature reaches 80 degrees and will turn off the fan when the temperature dips below 77 degrees.
 This allows the fan to only run when it is necessary to vent hot air from the attic space, extending the life of the motor.
 The unit comes with the temperature switch disengaged.
 It is recommended that the temperature switch remain disengaged to enable year-round venting.
 However, you may engage the temperature switch if desired.

 Too much humidity in the attic can cause condensation which can lead to the growth of mold and mildew.
 The built-in humidistat monitors the attic humidity and will turn the fan on if the attic air reaches 75% relative humidity and will turn it off at 65% relative humidity.

 If you choose not to install the product yourself, professional installation may be available in your area.
-Please contact U.S. Sunlight at 1-866-446-0966 if you would like more information on installers in your area.
+Please visit our Contractor Locator to search for an installation contractor in your area.

 U. S. Sunlight Corp and the retailer do not represent, warrant or endorse the quality or reliability of any service, information about any goods of services, or other materials provided or obtained by you from Contractors referenced by U.S. Sunlight Corp.

 Do I have to connect house electricity to the Solar Controller?

 No. The Solar Controller will be powered by the solar panel when sunlight is available.
 When sunlight is not available and with no connection to house electricity, the Solar Controller will not function.
 Attic temperature and humidity will not be monitored.

 How can I find out the current status of the fan and attic temperature?

 Click the "Status" button on the remote, to display the following information:

 - Fan status - ON, OFF, or Intermittent (during a house electricity cycle)